How to build your own payment gateway from scratch: 5-step guide

 Step 1.
 Infrastructure

-It's possible to host your solution on a third-party server or prepare your own one.
+It's possible to host your solution on a third-party server or prepare your own.
 If you opt for the latter, you'll be totally your own boss but with the need to reaffirm your PCI DSS compliance annually.
 In case you want to utilise a third-party server, you may opt for AWS.

 Step 2.
 Integration & development